OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

 The **-\-user** option will tell Firejail to run the process on behalf of the specified user.
-If you which to run as **root** omit this option.
+If you wish to run as **root** omit this option.

 The **-\-force** option will force launching the Firejail sandbox inside another sandbox (this is required when running inside a docker container and in general should always be supplied).

-If the process needs a set of capabilities you will need to add a line.
-The service file can have multiple "ExecSrartPre" lines.
+If the process needs a set of capabilities you will need to add an *ExecStartPre* line to the service file.
+The service file can have multiple "ExecStartPre" lines.
 Each will be executed serially.  **Note:** **"=-"** means ignore failures.